 Here, there are different attractions, including some dramatic waterfalls.
 But while it’s all fun and games, remember this is a river and requires proper preparations.
-In fact, if you’re new to the area, it’s better to book a guided tour.
+If you’re new to the area, booking a guided tour is better.

 4. Explore Pine Creek Falls and Pine Creek Lake

 When traveling on Hwy 541, check out for a sign indicating the location of the Pine Creek community.
-Take the East River Road; this will be the start of your adventure to explore Pine Creek Falls and Pine Creek Lake.
+Take the East River Road; this will start your adventure to explore Pine Creek Falls and Pine Creek Lake.

 The Pine Creek Trail is well-marked, and there’s a parking area where you can leave your vehicle.
 Also, the beginning of the trail is wide and easy, but it narrows as you continue with a gradual climb.
 Continue walking through the forest, and you come across a bridge crossing Pine Creek.

-If you go further ahead, you will come across a beautiful fall known as the Pine Creek falls.
+If you go further, you will come across a beautiful fall known as the Pine Creek Falls.
 The place has rocks where you can sit and take in the beauty of this natural phenomenon.
 And when you move further onwards along the Pine Creek trail, you’ll come across the 32-acre Pine Creek Lake!